 - Resume indicating work experience

-- Two letters of recommendation on official letterhead: One from the applicant's current employer and one from the nursing school director and/or nursing faculty of the vocational nursing program from which the applicant graduated.
+- Two letters of recommendation on official letterhead: One from the applicant's current employer, if any, and one from the nursing school director and/or nursing faculty of the vocational nursing program from which the applicant graduated.

 Transfer students from other nursing schools must also submit: